5 Minute Dairy Free Buttercream Frosting

 This icing recipe is made exactly like my 5 star rated regular vanilla frosting, except the butter and the milk are swapped out for plant based or dairy free versions.

 If youre craving a chocolate version, don’t worry, I gotchu!
 Try my dairy free chocolate frosting!
+Make sure to save it for another time!

 Dairy Free butter- Personally I love using the Earth Balance baking sticks.
 You can also buy the tub of Earth balance but its harder to measure out and I find that it melts quicker than the sticks.
 You can get them at any grocery store.

-Dairy free milk– I don’t love drinking oat milk but I LOVE using it in baking recipes because it has a creamier consistency than soy or rice milk.
+Plant based milk– I don’t love drinking oat milk but I LOVE using it in baking recipes because it has a creamier consistency than soy or rice milk.
 I also like using coconut cream.

 How to make it

 - Dairy free butter melts quicker than dairy butter so you only need to leave it out to soften for a few minutes.
-5-10 is great.
+5-10 minutes is great.

 - If the frosting is too thick, mix in one tablespoon of dairy-free milk at a time until it’s soft and silky.